Introduction: Solar Balloon

 Step 1: What You'll Need

-All you need are some black trash bags, cellophane packing tape, scissors, and a piece of string.
+All you need are some thin black trash bags, cellophane packing tape, scissors, and a piece of string.
 Look for trash bags that are .3 mil to 1 mil in thickness— the thinner, the better.
 Likewise, thinner tape is best to reduce the overall mass of the balloon.

 It's best to pick a sunny day with calm wind conditions for this project.
 It can be particularly frustrating to try to build the balloon when it's windy, so consider assembly indoors if it's breezy.